What Is a Dental Membership Program?

-A dental membership plan (or dental membership program) is like a subscription service for your patients.
+A dental membership program is like a subscription service for your patients.
 It allows patients to pay a set fee for a membership “package” that includes annual cleanings, x-rays, and preventative services.
 In addition, it offers discounted elective or restorative care procedures.
-We can think about if as a discounted fee-for-service plan.
+We can think about it as a discounted fee-for-service plan.

 Many of our DSO clients have used a dental membership plan because they can attract new patients, keep them coming back into the office, and make their services more accessible.
 They can be leveraged as a marketing tactic, and it’s a win-win for patients.